 ROOM 1 – TALKS

-ROOM 2 – COOKING DEMOS AND FILMS
+ROOM 2 –TALKS AND FILMS

 2.35pm – Film: Cowspiracy, The Sustainability Secret is a groundbreaking feature-length environmental documentary following intrepid filmmaker Kip Andersen as he uncovers the most destructive industry facing the planet today – and investigates why the world’s leading environmental organisations are too afraid to talk about it.